About me

 Research and development in modern AI are primarily driven by empirical work, benchmarking new methods to evaluate relative performance.

-I will also present Benchopt, a framework designed to facilitate reproducible, reusable and extendable benchmarking of optimization and AI algorithms, which is a key component in addressing these crisis while also accounting for the need for frugality in modern AI research.
+This talk presents Benchopt, a framework designed to facilitate reproducible, reusable and extendable benchmarking of optimization and AI algorithms, which is a key component in addressing these crisis while also accounting for the need for frugality in modern AI research.

 Loky Apr 2023